 CBCT Teacher Training Level One Overview

-Eight-week session beginning in Fall, 2013.
-(Mondays, 5:00-10:00pm; Dates/times subject to change).
+Eight-week course beginning in September 2015.
+(Tentatively scheduled for Tuesdays, 5:00-9:30pm; Dates/times subject to change).

 III.
 Teaching Assistantship